-Thought I noticed you from somewhere… The Voices reminded me of Maniac (2012),.
-Little did I know, Maxime Alexandre was in charge of cinematography for both pictures.
-Alexandre does an excellent job by providing a distinct visual aesthetic which effectively communicates the innately unusual state of mind of the protagonist.
+Thought I noticed you from somewhere… The Voices reminded me of Maniac (2012).
+As I soon found out, Maxime Alexandre was in charge of cinematography for both pictures.
+Alexandre does an excellent job by providing a distinct visual aesthetic that effectively communicates the innately unusual state of mind of the protagonist.
 We’re given the rose-colored glasses (a reason for the use of pinks and reds?) which Jerry has become so accustomed to and then once he figuratively takes them off, we bear witness to how disturbing his reality is.

 Ryan Reynolds should be taken seriously.
 Whenever I hear about Reynolds, the unforgettable flop Green Lantern gets mentioned quite frequently.
-It’s a little unfair to base his entire acting cred on the unfortunate aforementioned movie role, He happened to do a great job in The Captive, a role that required he be a grieving father mourning the disappearance of his kidnapped daughter.
-In the role as Jerry, Reynolds embodies a man uncomfortable in his body, insecure about his place in the world and plagued with mental instability.
+It’s a little unfair to base his entire acting cred on the unfortunate aforementioned movie role, He happened to do a great job in The Captive, a role that required he grieve the disappearance of his kidnapped daughter.
+In the role of Jerry, Reynolds embodies a man uncomfortable in his body, insecure about his place in the world, and plagued with mental instability.

-Supporting ladies.
-Pleasantly surprised to see Anna Kendrick branch out into this darker genre and portray the character Lisa, the down to earth office hottie.
+Supporting cast.
+Pleasantly surprised to see Anna Kendrick branch out into this darker genre and portray the character Lisa, the down-to-earth love interest.
 Her presence in the film is a welcome one and her likeability factor lends itself to the overall narrative.
-Gemma Arteton as Fiona, is perfect casting.
-Not only does she look the part, she fits the films aesthetic and good thing the girl can act.
+Gemma Arterton as Fiona is right on-the-nose casting.